Aengus Ó Snodaigh: Political career

 He was first elected to Dáil Éireann at the 2002 general election, having earlier contested the Dublin South-East constituency at the 1987 general election, and a by-election in the Dublin South-Central constituency in 1999.
 Seven of Ó Snodaigh's election workers were jailed for IRA membership in 2004.
-This included two men arrested in connection with an espionage ring at Leinster House, who worked in Ó Snodaigh's office. Ó Snodaigh criticised the non-jury Special Criminal Court that they were tried in.
+This included two men arrested in connection with an alleged espionage ring at Leinster House, who worked in Ó Snodaigh's office. Ó Snodaigh criticised the non-jury Special Criminal Court that they were tried in.

 He is the party Spokesperson on Irish, the Gaeltacht, Arts and Culture.
 He was previously the Sinn Féin party whip in the Dáil, the Sinn Féin representative on the National Forum on Europe and the party's spokesperson on the Treaty of Nice.
 He was a member of the Dáil Committee on Procedures and Privileges and the Committee on European Affairs in the 29th Dáil.
 He was re-elected at the 2007 general election.
 He has been a member of the Sinn Féin national executive, the Ard Chomhairle, for many years, has been on the Dublin executive of the party since 1985, and was part of the party's negotiations team during the Northern Ireland peace process.